About the Governing Board

 Vacancies

-We currently have 2 vacancies - 1 for a Local Authority governor and 1 for a Co-opted Governor.
+We currently have 3 vacancies - 1 Parent governor and 2 foundation governors.
 If you would like to be considered for the vacancies, please contact the clerk at clerk@highhurstwood.e-sussex.sch.uk.

 Our Meetings